School of Architecture

 Notes:

-3. M.Arch students are required to complete a minimum of 14 credits of graduate elective course work to fulfill degree requirements.
-The School of Architecture allows for 6 of these credits to be from outside of the department as long as those courses are shown to have a clear connection to architecture.
+- M.Arch students are required to complete a minimum of 14 credits of approved graduate elective coursework to fulfill degree requirements.
+The School of Architecture allows for a maximum of 9 credits to be from outside of the department as long as those courses are shown to have a clear connection to architecture.
 These credits may be at the 400 or 500 level.
-A list of approved non-Architecture graduate electives will be provided to students each semester at the time of registration.
+A list of approved graduate electives will be provided to students each semester at the time of registration.

 All students shall meet with the Graduate Program Coordinator throughout their graduate program to track their progress toward completion of the Master program.
 The Program of Study will be developed with the advisor, approved by the committee and be submitted to the Graduate School by appropriate deadline.
 Final approval of the Program of Study rests with the Graduate School.
 Students may change courses or committee members on the Program of Study by completing a Program Change or Change of Committee form.
 All Graduate School transfer credit policies apply to M.Arch students.

 The student is expected to be familiar with both School of Architecture and The Graduate School degree requirements.
-Refer to the For Master's Students section on The Graduates School website for additional information.
+Refer to the For Master's Students section on The Graduate School website for additional information.

 Financial Assistance